Adding primary navigation

 $Form variable, which primarily serves as a placeholder for the login form.
 SilverStripe doesn't have a custom template for the login form by default.
 Instead, it injects it into your default page type.
 We want to make sure it is positioned in a place that makes sense.

 $Form variable below

 Lastly, our template uses the convention of a hyperlinked logo to go to the home page.
-In the static markup, we have a hard-coded link to
+In the static markup, we have a hardcoded link to

-href of the link around the logo.
+$AbsoluteBaseURL variable in the link around the logo.